Sunday, July 26, 2009

 Thanks to Connie Wolf and the board and staff at the CJM in San Francisco for giving them the opportunity to take the stage again, so a young audience can rock out to their sound and appreciate their legacy.
 Next stop, the Lincoln Center on August 23rd.

-Sold Out crowd at the CJMIdelsohn Society co-founder David Katznelson welcomes Lynn Burton of the Burton Sisters onto the stage for the first time in 50 years.
+Idelsohn Society co-founder David Katznelson welcomes Lynn Burton of the Burton Sisters onto the stage for the first time in 50 years.

 The sell-out audience mobs Irving Fields, Lynn Burton, and Jonny Yune.
 Scenes not enacted since Beatlemania.